-Week 12 Gender and New Media
+Week 8: Gender and New Media

 - PowerPoint: Gender and New Media

-- Notes: Gender and new media NOTES
+- Student Notes: Gender and new media NOTES

-- Reading Link: Mitra, B. & Golz, P. (2016) Exploring Intrinsic Gender Identity Using Second Life.
-Journal of Virtual Worlds Research.
-Vol. 9(2), pp. 1-17 (see the conclusion on pages 11-12).
+- Reading Link: Mitra, B.M. and Golz, P. (2016) Exploring Intrinsic Gender Identity Using Second Life.
+Journal for Virtual Worlds Research Vol. 9(2), pp. 1-17.
+(Useful information in the conclusion).

 - Audio Recording: New media and gender